How long has the graduate program been running?

 The Parliament of Australia Graduate Program

 (the Program) was established by the Department of the House of Representatives in 2004.
-In 2009, the Department of the Senate joined the Program in 2009 and the Parliamentary Budget Office in 2014.
+The Department of the Senate joined the Program in 2009 and the Parliamentary Budget Office in 2014.
 In 2015 the Department of Parliamentary Services will also be offering placements as part of the Program.

 Do I need to be taking part in an Australian Government graduate program to be eligible?

 Yes.
-The purpose of the Program is to provide graduates working in other Australian Public Service departments and agencies with exposure to how their home departments and agencies interact with the parliamentary departments in their support of the Parliament.
+The purpose of the Program is to provide graduates working in other Australian Public Service departments and agencies with exposure to how their home department or agency interacts with the parliamentary departments in their support of the Parliament.

 Which graduates are eligible to apply?

-We will accept applications from graduates who are participating in 2013 or 2014 graduate programs.
-2013 graduates can participate in the Program at the end of their graduate placements; 2014 graduates can participate during their graduate placements.
+We will accept applications from graduates who are participating in 2014 or 2015 graduate programs.
+2014 graduates can participate in the Program at the end of their graduate placement, 2015 graduates can participate during their graduate placement.

 Do I need to get permission before applying from my department or agency?

 Yes.
 You will need to get the endorsement of your department or agency before you submit an application.
-Applications which do not have the home departments' or agencies' endorsement will not be further considered.
+Applicants who do not have their home departments’ or agencies’ endorsements will not be further considered.